 We don’t operate a fleet.
 We don’t sell packages.
-Each journey is shaped by hand by people who treat the island the way they were taught to slowly, honestly, with respect for the people who let you in.
+We grew tired of watching the island reduced to seven-day hotel chains and rushed itineraries.
+Every journey is shaped by hand, by people who treat the country the way they were taught to slowly, honestly, with respect for the people who let you in.

 - 01 · Cultural Triangle